The maximum safe daily dose of magnesium from dietary supplements is 350 mg. There hasn’t been established a maximum safe dose of magnesium from food.

-But, excess magnesium from dietary supplements can cause adverse effects.
-Thus, the Food and National Board has established an upper safe dose of magnesium from supplements.
+However, excess magnesium from dietary supplements can cause side effects.
+Thus, the Food and National Board has established a maximum safe dose of magnesium from supplements.

-In fact, the maximum safe dose of magnesium for healthy adults, teenagers, and children older than 9 years is 350 mg, while it’s only 110 mg for 4-8 years old children.
+In fact, the maximum safe dose of magnesium from dietary supplements for healthy adults, teenagers, and children older than 9 years is 350 mg a day.
+The maximum safe dosage of magnesium from supplements is only 110 mg for 4–8 years old children.

-Diarrhea, nausea, abdominal cramps, and facial flushing are the most common adverse effects of excess magnesium from dietary supplements.
+Diarrhea, nausea, abdominal cramps, and facial flushing are the most common side effects of too much magnesium from dietary supplements.

 If you have a sensitive stomach, you better avoid certain magnesium forms, such as carbonate, chloride, gluconate, and oxide.
 They are more likely to upset you.